Protesters in Iraq storm Swedish Embassy in Baghdad amid continuing anger over Quran burning

 Iraqi police and state media did not immediately acknowledge the attack.

-The demonstrations began after a man planned, under police protection, to burn a copy of the Quran and the Torah, the Jewish holy book, outside of the Israeli Embassy in Stockholm this Saturday.
-However, the man reportedly had abandoned his plan the following day.
+The demonstrations began after a man had planned, under police protection, to burn a copy of the Quran and the Torah, the Jewish holy book, outside of the Israeli Embassy in Stockholm.
+However, the man reportedly had abandoned his plan amid the widespread outrage.

 The right to hold public demonstrations is strong in Sweden and protected by the constitution.
 Blasphemy laws were abandoned in the 1970s.